The Future Of Work Is… Virtual!

 Lack of income security is the most obvious risk.
 Someone who isn’t working isn’t making money.
 Perhaps the biggest downside is that independent workers face gaps in health care, pension, unemployment insurance, and other benefits.
 There is also the risk that project-based work undervalues independent workers and their full package of skills.

-For all its shortcomings, however, the gig economy offers some very attractive upsides.
+For all its shortcomings, however, the gig economy of the future offers some very attractive upsides.
 It offers flexibility and autonomy.
-The work is diverse and offers opportunities to network with people in other industries, which could open doors to future job prospects.
+The work is diverse and offers opportunities to network with people in other industries.
+This could open doors to future job prospects.
 Hate your job?
-McKinsey reports that those who choose to be free agents are more satisfied than those who work in traditional jobs and that about 25% of the people who hold traditional jobs would prefer to be independent workers.
+McKinsey reports that those who choose to be free agents are more satisfied than those who work in traditional jobs.
+They also found that about 25% of the people who hold traditional jobs would prefer to be independent workers.

 Adapting Is Key

-The increased prevalence of digital technology will lead to new job functions and categories – but also to shortages of people with the skills needed to fill those roles.
+The increased prevalence of digital technology will lead to new job functions and categories.
+But it will also leas to shortages of people with the skills needed to fill those roles.
 Research firm, Gartner, reports that “…talent has now been recognized globally as the single biggest issue standing in the way of CIOs achieving their objectives.
 The biggest talent gaps are around information — big data, analytics, and information management — followed by business knowledge/acumen.”
 (Gartner)

 The Boston Consulting Group forecasts that nearly every organizational role will eventually require the use of sophisticated technology.
 In the face of such radical change in the job environment, staying competitive means adapting.
 Companies and individuals alike will need to invest in massive, ongoing skills development.

-For you, staying competitive might also mean leveraging the power of the virtual workplace to live in a city with a lower cost of living while working remotely for a company headquartered elsewhere.
+For you, staying competitive might also mean leveraging the power of the virtual workplace.
+You will be able to live in a city with a lower cost of living while working remotely for a company headquartered elsewhere.
 Constant upskilling will be imperative, and so will be an openness to new attitudes and work styles.
-Above all, workers must view changes in the workplace as an opportunity to envision how the new environment can shape their careers in satisfying ways.
+Above all, workers must view changes in the workplace as an opportunity.
+They will be able to envision how the new environment can shape their future careers in satisfying ways.

 Older Workers Have an Edge